ninanoo/PoR/README.md

 However, in this algorithm, consensus continues on all candidate blocks managed as another chain.<br/>
 To find one block, a number of consensus go on as distributed across the entire network, and until one authentication can be issued, it continues to converge as consensus on consensus.<br/>
 To issue one authentication, there is not just one consensus but a large number of distributed consensus over the entire network space and entire time while it is a candidate block.<br/>
-In addition, various techniques using the correlation of time and space are used, and the localization is gradually reduced by these techniques.<br/>
+And then various techniques using the correlation of time and space are used, and the localization is also gradually reduced by these techniques.<br/>
 With respect to all the consensus to be able to issue one authentication and the actual issuance of that authentication, the two actions are proceeded separately over a long period of time.<br/>
 This allows the algorithm to be modified without chain's fork, and the modifications are gradually reflected in the entire network.